AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 \\}
 $$

-Let's take the point of view of pandas for this observation he has in his field of view all the elements of the scene.
+Let's take the point of view of panda :panda: for this observation he has in his field of view all the elements of the scene.
 Therefore we can compute the attention score two by two between all the objects in the scene.

 {{< figure library="true" src="/img/masking-rl/grid_4_elem_all.svg" lightbox="true" >}}
-*Figure 3 : Self attention computation graph when the panda sees all other objects*
+*Figure 3 : Self attention computation graph when the panda :panda: sees all other objects*

 Here a few lines of code to see how the observation is represented as a tensor.